caydenscott/andie/README.md

 Just a bit on what we did to check eachothers features and maybe a couple of examples on bug fixes.
 Anything else anyone did?
 ### Benson
+**First Deliverable**
  - I checked to see if there's any text mistake or error missed when I was doing own work, and after teammates found errors or done other things.
-I fixed the hot key values that didn't change when teammates copied and pasted sentences, and found a text mistakes, not many done.
+I fixed the hot key values that didn't change when teammates copied and pasted sentences, and found text mistakes, not many done.

+**Second Deliverable**
+ - After doing the macro, I thought about some questions about the macro and most importantly how it should look, I got the answer in the meeting and changed it.
+Also, some bugs were fixed while testing, such as the key not being found for the warning text causing an error when trying to start again after starting recording operation.
+ - Found and fixed a bug in little window which Filters and Resize opened.
+When close it by click cross, those operations still apply to image.
+Resize will cause another interesting error base on it because the value will only be passed when OK is clicked.
+Also report some bugs to teammates.

  ### Cayden
  - To test my code, I thoroughly used the program any time a new feature was added.
 I also had one of my non CS friends use it, seeing as they are more of a typical user, to try and find bugs.